paulogarithm/workshop-lua-c/README.md

 ```

 > [!TIP]
-> Did you know you can apply `metatable` to a light user data ?
+> Did you know you can apply a `metatable` to a light user data ?
+> It will then act like a table, but `self` will be you pointer.
 >
 > The `__index` metamethod is definetely usefull !